kuzudb/kuzudb.github.io/docs/blog/kuzu-v-0.0.4.md

 ```

 ### Recursive Query
-This releases brings in a major change to recursive join architecture (Techniqual details will be discussed in a saperate post).
+This releases brings in a major change to the recursive join architecture (Techniqual details will be discussed in a saperate post).
 Kùzu now treats recursive relationship in the same way as a non-recursive relationship, meaning one can issue multi-label, undirected recursive relationship and combine recursive and non-recursive relationship in a single query.

 **Variable length relationship**
 Instead of writting a long graph traveral pattern, one will find variable length relationship to be much more convinient and expressive.
-The following query asks all friends of `Alice` or frieds of friends of friends of `Alice` with non-recursive relationship.
+The following query asks all friends of `Alice` or frieds of friends of `Alice` with non-recursive relationship.

 ```
 MATCH (a:Person)-[:knows]->(b:Person)